 Consider your areas of interest and take some time to research multiple graduate program options to determine which ones you would like to apply to.
 Some factors to keep in mind are:

 In an effort to share valuable resources and create strong connections between students, pre-professional communities are designed for students interested in pursuing a specific specialty.
-We currently have a Pre-Medicine and Pre-Law Community.
+We currently have a Pre-Medicine & Health and Pre-Law Community.

 New College graduates have attended some of the top graduate and professional schools in the nation and abroad within their field.
 Including: